 You now have a bunch of DXFs for each individual part.
 Now we need to lay these out efficiently so that we can make the most of the material when we cut.
 This operation is called "nesting."

 There's a couple solutions here.
 SVGnest is a free, open-source solution, but only accepts SVG files.
 To use this, you'd need to use something to convert your DXF to SVG and then nest.
-Deepnest is downloadable, and takes DXF input, but costs $5 per saved output as much as you want though.
+Deepnest is downloadable, and takes DXF input, but costs $5 per saved output (you can mess around with it without exporting as much as you want).
 NestLeader has a free trial version and takes DXF input, so that's what I've been using.